Privacy & Security Information

 How is data used and protected for students on Chromebooks for Education?

-Chrome Sync enables Google Account holders to log in to any Chromebook or Chrome browser and find all of their apps, extensions, bookmarks and frequently visited web pages.
-For students, this means that they can get to work straight away.
-That's one of the reasons why Chromebooks have become so popular in classrooms, especially for schools that can't afford a device for every child.
-With Chromebooks and Chrome Sync, students can have a personalised experience on any device that they share with their classmates.
+Chrome Sync enables Google Account holders to log into any Chromebook or Chrome browser and find all their apps, extensions, bookmarks and frequently visited web pages.
+For students, this means that they can get to work right away.
+That's one of the reasons Chromebooks have become so popular in classrooms, especially for schools that can't afford a device for every child.
+With Chromebooks and Chrome Sync, students can have a personalised experience on any device they share with their classmates.

-Personally identifiable Chrome Sync data in G Suite accounts is only used to power features in Chrome for that person, for example allowing students to access their own browsing data and settings, securely, across devices.
-In addition, our systems compile data aggregated from millions of users of Chrome Sync, and, after completely removing information about individual users, we use this data to holistically improve the services that we provide.
-For example, if data shows that millions of people are visiting a web page that is broken, that site would be moved lower in the search results.
-This is not connected to any specific person, nor is it used to analyse student behaviours.
-If they choose to, administrative staff can disable Chrome Sync and users can choose what information to sync.
-G Suite users' Chrome Sync data is not used to target ads to individual students.Learn more about Chrome Sync Learn how to manage Chrome devices See how to encrypt your synced data
+Personally-identifiable Chrome Sync data in G Suite accounts is only used to power features in Chrome for that person, for example allowing students to access their own browsing data and settings, securely, across devices.
+In addition, our systems compile data aggregated from millions of users of Chrome Sync and, after completely removing information about individual users, we use this data to holistically improve the services we provide.
+For example if data shows that millions of people are visiting a webpage that is broken, that site would be moved lower in the search results.
+This is not connected to any specific person nor is it used to analyse student behaviors.
+If they choose to, administrators can disable Chrome Sync and users can choose what information to sync.
+G Suite users’ Chrome Sync data is not used to target ads to individual students.Learn more about Chrome Sync Learn how to manage Chrome devices See how to encrypt your synced data

 How can families keep their kids safe online?

-Along with this page, which provides details on the services that we offer to schools, you can find guidance for keeping your kids safe online outside of school.
-We've worked with many partners to create the Google Family Safety Centre.Visit the Google Family Safety Centre
+Along with this page, which provides detail on the services we offer to schools, you can find guidance for keeping your kids safe online outside of school.
+We worked with many partners to create the Google Family Safety Centre.Visit the Google Family Safety Centre